-New assets and upgrade/expansion of existing assets are identified from various sources such as councillor/director or community requests, proposals identified by strategic plans or partnerships with other organisations.
+New assets and upgrade/expansion of existing assets are identified from various sources such as councillor/executive or community requests, proposals identified by strategic plans or partnerships with other organisations.
 Candidate proposals are inspected to verify need and to develop a preliminary renewal estimate.
-Verified proposals are ranked by priority and available funds and scheduled in future works programmes.
+Verified proposals are ranked by priority and available funds and scheduled in future works programmes through Council budget processes.
 The priority ranking criteria is detailed below.